Ocean deoxygenation: Role of climate change

 While oxygen minimum zones (OMZs) occur naturally, they can be exacerbated by human impacts like climate change and land-based pollution from agriculture and sewage.
 The prediction of current climate models and climate change scenarios is that substantial warming and loss of oxygen throughout the majority of the upper ocean will occur.
 Global warming increases ocean temperatures, especially in shallow coastal areas.
-When the water temperature increases, its ability to hold oxygen decreases, leading to oxygen concentrations going down in the water.
+As water temperature increases, its ability to hold oxygen decreases, resulting in lower oxygen concentrations.
 This compounds the effects of eutrophication in coastal zones described above.

 Open ocean areas with no oxygen have grown more than 1.7 million square miles in the last 50 years, and coastal waters have seen a tenfold increase in low-oxygen areas in the same time.

-Measurement of dissolved oxygen in coastal and open ocean waters for the past 50 years has revealed a marked decline in oxygen content.
+Measurements of dissolved oxygen in coastal and open-ocean waters over the past 50 years have revealed a marked decline in oxygen content.
 This decline is associated with expanding spatial extent, expanding vertical extent, and prolonged duration of oxygen-poor conditions in all regions of the global oceans.
-Examinations of the spatial extent of OMZs in the past through paleoceanographical methods clearly shows that the spatial extent of OMZs has expanded through time, and this expansion is coupled to ocean warming and reduced ventilation of thermocline waters.
+Examinations of the spatial extent of OMZs in the past through paleoceanographical methods clearly show that the spatial extent of OMZs has expanded through time, and this expansion is coupled to ocean warming and reduced ventilation of thermocline waters.

-Research has attempted to model potential changes to OMZs as a result of rising global temperatures and human impact.
+Research has sought to model potential changes to OMZs driven by rising global temperatures and human impacts.
 This is challenging due to the many factors that could contribute to changes in OMZs.
 The factors used for modeling change in OMZs are numerous, and in some cases hard to measure or quantify.
 Some of the processes being studied are changes in oxygen gas solubility as a result of rising ocean temperatures, as well as changes in the amount of respiration and photosynthesis occurring around OMZs.
 Many studies have concluded that OMZs are expanding in multiple locations, but fluctuations of modern OMZs are still not fully understood.
 Existing Earth system models project considerable reductions in oxygen and other physical-chemical variables in the ocean due to climate change, with potential ramifications for ecosystems and humans.

 The global decrease in oceanic oxygen content is statistically significant and emerging beyond the envelope of natural fluctuations.
 This trend of oxygen loss is accelerating, with widespread and obvious losses occurring after the 1980s.
 The rate and total content of oxygen loss varies by region, with the North Pacific emerging as a particular hotspot of deoxygenation due to the increased amount of time since its deep waters were last ventilated (see thermohaline circulation) and related high apparent oxygen utilization (AOU).
 Estimates of total oxygen loss in the global ocean range from 119 to 680 T mol decade^{−1} since the 1950s.
 These estimates represent 2% of the global ocean oxygen inventory.